“A complex, lengthy process, often not well understood”

 - What is the current product set (products, customer base etc.)?

-- How does this ﬁt with their part of RtR? – how does this related to the numbers, analysis, commentary etc. that they are working on?
+- How does this fit with their part of RtR? – how does this relate to the numbers, analysis, commentary etc. that they are working on?

-A useful mindset that from six sigma is ‘voice of the customer’ and customer satisfaction, with RtR it’s highly beneficial to start from the requirements of external and internal end customers and then work those requirements back through the process.
+Useful tools from six sigma include ‘voice of the customer’ and customer satisfaction, with RtR it’s highly beneficial to start from the requirements of external and internal end customers and then work those requirements back through the process.
 End customers of RtR include:

-- Statutory authorities – ﬁling of full accounts & other disclosures (IFRS / local GAAP)
+- Statutory authorities – filing of accounts & other disclosures (IFRS / local GAAP)

 - Tax authorities – filing of tax returns